 Under Subject alternative names (SANs) define the entities for which your certificate will be valid.
 Entities can be DNS names or IP addresses.
-In this case, we will enter the FQDN of our domain and the Firewall.
+In this case, we’ll enter the FQDN of our domain and the Firewall.

-11. Click SAVE, and you’ll see two arrows next to the CSR for the certificate signing request you just created, click the pointing down arrow and Copy to clipboard the CSR.
+Click SAVE, and you’ll see two arrows next to the CSR for the certificate signing request you just created.
+Click the pointing down arrow and Copy to clipboard the CSR.

-12. Go back to zerossl, enable only the 'Paste Existing CSR', then paste as plain text and click the next step
+Return to zerossl, turn on only the 'Paste Existing CSR', then paste as plain text and click the next step.

-14. On email verification, select a valid email address (predefined by zerossl) and click Verify Domain
+On email verification, select a valid email address (predefined by zerossl) and click Verify Domain.

 Note: You need to have access to this email address, as zerossl will send a verification email to this email.

 Check your email, copy the verification key, and click "Go to Verification Page."